 Don’t get distracted by the competition; invest in what makes your product singular.

 In the early days of starting Schmidt’s, I didn’t pay too much attention to my competition.
 I knew most natural deodorants hadn’t worked for me and that many brands seemed outdated.
 But instead of going far down the rabbit hole with research on my competitors, I focused on the quality of my product.
 Looking back, I believe those blinders helped get me ahead and kept me from getting intimidated or paralyzed by second-guessing myself.
 I easily could have been sidetracked or influenced by my competitors, distracted from my own intuitive sense of what was best for my product and business.
 For a time, ignorance was—if not bliss—very constructive.

+[heading about being competititve]

 But once I saw the real potential of Schmidt’s and had been exposed to that heap of rejected samples at Alberta Street Co-op, I became very competitive.
 When even small competitors showed up on my radar, it was a challenge for me to ignore them.
 One began following all of Schmidt’s followers on Twitter, including random connections like people I’d known from high school.
 Not cool, I thought—these were MY people.
 Soon I was looking at social media accounts of every deodorant brand I could find, analyzing their product, branding, and followers.
 I was losing sleep—and focus.